Pietro Ottoboni (cardinal)

-Pietro Ottoboni (2 July 1667 – 28 February 1740) was an Italian cardinal and grandnephew of Pope Alexander VIII, who was also born Pietro Ottoboni.
+Pietro Ottoboni (2 July 1667 – 23 February 1740) was an Italian cardinal and grandnephew of Pope Alexander VIII, who was also born Pietro Ottoboni.
 He is remembered especially as a great patron of music and art.
-Ottoboni was the last person to hold the curial office of Cardinal-nephew, which was abolished by Alexander's successor, Pope Innocent XII, in 1692.
-Ottoboni '"loved pomp, prodigality, and sensual pleasure, but was in the same time kind, ready to serve and charitable".
+Ottoboni was the last person to hold the curial office of cardinal-nephew, which was abolished by Alexander's successor, Pope Innocent XII, in 1692.
+Ottoboni '"loved pomp, prodigality, and sensual pleasure, but was in the same time kind, ready to serve, and charitable."

 Overview

-Pietro was born in Venice to the noble Ottoboni family, whose most prominent member had been his granduncle Pope Alexander VIII (1689–1691).
+Pietro was born on 2 July 1667 in Venice, son of Antonio Ottoboni and Maria Moretti.
+His family was noble Ottoboni family, whose most prominent member had been his granduncle Pope Alexander VIII (1689–1691).
 The family was invited into the nobility of Venice as a result of the battle of Zonchio (1499) and later met the financial qualifications for nobility in the 17th century after amassing a fortune in the diplomatic service.

-He received the clerical tonsure and minor orders on 20 October 1689 and was created cardinal deacon in the consistory of 7 November 1689, receiving the red hat on 14 November.
-He was superintendent general of the affairs of the Apostolic See and governor of the cities of Fermo and Tivoli, as well as of the territory of Capranica.
+Pietro was admitted to the clerical tonsure and minor orders on 20 October 1689 and was created cardinal deacon in the consistory of 7 November 1689, receiving the red hat on 14 November. the same day he was appointed to the office of vice-chancellor of the Holy Roman Church, which he held till his death.
+He was also made governor of the cities of Fermo and Tivoli, as well as of the territory of Capranica.

-He held the office of vice-chancellor of the Holy Roman Church from 14 November 1689 until 29 February 1740.
 He became cardinal-bishop of Sabina in 1725, cardinal-bishop of Frascati in 1730, cardinal-bishop of Porto and Santa Rufina in 1734, and vice-dean then dean of the Sacred College of Cardinals on 3 September 1738.
-Ottoboni was also archpriest of the patriarchal Liberian Basilica, secretary of the Roman Inquisition, Archpriest of the patriarchal Lateran Basilica (from 1730), and Grand prior of Ireland.
+Ottoboni was also Archpriest of the patriarchal Basilica of Saint Mary Major, secretary of the Roman Inquisition, Archpriest of the patriarchal Lateran Basilica (from 1730).